kurator-dev/kurator/proposals/cluster-operator-aws.md

 #### Story 1

-For a developer who want to provision a kubernetes cluster on AWS with [Amazon VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s).
+For a operator who want to provision a kubernetes cluster on AWS with [Amazon VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s).

 #### Story 2

-For a developer who want to provision a kubernetes cluster on AWS with [Amazon EBS CSI](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
+For a operator who want to provision a kubernetes cluster on AWS with [Amazon EBS CSI](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).

 #### Story 3

-For a developer who want to provision a kubernetes cluster on AWS with [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller).
+For a operator who want to provision a kubernetes cluster on AWS with [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller).

 ### Notes/Constraints/Caveats (Optional)